SalesConnection/Caction-Support/docs/Assist_Check_Out.md

      *Note: If there is no "Assisted Check out" button, visit this page [How to Enable Assist Check Out?](https://salesconnection.github.io/Sales-Connection-Support/Enable_Assist_Check_Out.html).<br>

-  3. After performing the action, please advise the user to refresh the job detail page again to make sure the "Assisted Check out" has been performed successfully.
+  3. After performing the action, please advise the user to refresh the job detail page again and ensure the message has been prompted correctly.

      <p align="center">
         <img src="img/Assisted_Check_Out_Done.png" alt="Assisted Check Out Done">